Table of Contents

 Simply put, a checking account is a safe place to stash funds and enable the flow of money in (what you earn and receive) and out (what you spend).

-For your everyday spending, you might schedule automatic payments for your mortgage and utilities, write a check when paying for a doctor’s appointment, and tap your debit card when treating yourself to a wine-tasting with friends on the weekend.
+For your everyday spending, you might schedule automatic payments for your mortgage and utilities, write a check when paying for a doctor’s appointment, and tap your debit card when treating yourself to a wine tasting with friends on the weekend.

-Pros of Checking Accounts
+Benefits of Checking Accounts

 Here’s a closer look at the pros and cons of a checking account, starting with the upsides.